 - Prestigious acknowledgement for a body of work that shows excellence

-- Invitations to submit work to gallery exhibitions
+- Invitations to submit work to select gallery exhibitions

 - Eligible for cash prizes in Benchmark Awards program